fritzone/miso/README.md

 Or we have the boost signal libraries [BoostSigSlot] which is another excellent implementation of the same mechanism for the users of the boost library.

-And we also have other less known signal/slot implementations, such as Sarah Thompsons' signal and slot library (http://sigslot.sourceforge.net) or the VDK signals and slots written in C++ 11 [VDKSigSlot], GNOME's own libsigc++ (http://libsigc.sourceforge.net/) [libsigc++], the nano signal slot (https://github.com/NoAvailableAlias/nano-signal-slot) [nanosigslot] or several other ones which I was not able to discover even with Google's powerful search algorithm.
+And we also have other less known signal/slot implementations, such as Sarah Thompsons' signal and slot library (http://sigslot.sourceforge.net) or the VDK signals and slots written in C++ 11 [VDKSigSlot], GNOME's own libsigc++ (http://libsigc.sourceforge.net/) [libsigc++], the nano signal slot (https://github.com/NoAvailableAlias/nano-signal-slot) [nanosigslot], Patrick Hogans' Signals (https://github.com/pbhogan/Signals) [PBHogan] or several fresher ones from github (nod - https://github.com/fr00b0/nod, sigcxx - https://github.com/zhanggyb/sigcxx, sigslot - https://github.com/supergrover/sigslot, cpp-signal - https://github.com/Montellese/cpp-signal) or the more hidden ones, which I was not able to discover even with Google's powerful search algorithm.

 All these excellent pieces of software were written specifically for this purpose, and they all serve the needs of software developers wanting to use the signals and slots mechanism without too much hassle.